mozilla/wp-offline-content/wp-offline-content/readme.txt

 = What is the default policy for caching content? = The plugin will try to always serve fresh content from the Internet.
 After visiting a post or a page, the content will be cached in the background.
 In case of an unreliable network or lack of connectivity, the plugin will serve the cached content.

+= Can I use the plugin in combination with other plugins using SW = Since version 0.2.0, you can use this plugin in combination with other using the [WordPress Service Worker Manager library](https://github.com/mozilla/wp-sw-manager/blob/master/README.md).

 = Can I configure which content is available for offline reading? = In a very limited way, yes.
 You can enable/disable if pages should be precached is such a way the will be availables by the user even if they were never visited before.

 More options will be available with new versions of the plugin.

+== Change Log ==

+= 0.2.0 =
+Now can be combined with other WP plugins using the [WordPress Service Worker Manager library](https://github.com/mozilla/wp-sw-manager/blob/master/README.md) such as [Web Push](https://wordpress.org/plugins/web-push/).

+= 0.1.0 =
+Initial release.